milexm/Python/documentation/getting-started/language-elements.md

 In Python everything is in the open, you can see the language components in detail, if you know where and how to look.
 From the class [The Complete Python Course in the Professional OOP Approach](https://www.udemy.com/course/the-python-pro-course/).
 The following are some examples.

-In terminal activate Python and then execute the following scripts:
+In a terminal activate Python and then execute the following scripts:

 ### Float elements